• Skip to primary navigation

 Spinach can be one of those vegetables that people love to hate and it's not always necessary, especially with raw spinach.
 It is so nutritious and can be used in so many fantastic recipes, it is hard to see why people want to hate on it.

-• Why eat spinach?
+• Why Eat Spinach?

-• More resources
+• More Helpful Resources

 Eating some spinach is a great way to get some extra nutrients that your body needs.

-• Spinach can help curb your appetite
+• Helps curb your appetite

-• Can help improve your eye health
+• Improve your eye health

-I highly suggest waiting to wash your leafy greens until you're ready to use them.
+Wait to wash your leafy greens until you're ready to use them.

 Remember that wet spinach wilts and spoils very fast.

-When you went to wash your spinach leaves, place them in a colander or the bowl of a salad spinner and run it under cold water or ice cold water to rinse it.
-Don't use hot water or you could risk the spinach leaves wilting.
+When you went to wash your leaves, place them in a colander or the bowl of a salad spinner and run it under cold water or ice cold water to rinse it.

-You can store your spinach in an airtight container or a ziploc bag with a few dry paper towels.
+2. Store your spinach in an airtight container or a ziploc bag with a few dry paper towels.
 Loosely wrap spinach with the paper towels which will help absorb any excess moisture within the container.

 Like many other leafy vegetables, raw spinach should not be stored at room temperature for long periods of time for food safety purposes.

-It's very important to know that spinach starts to spoil and wilt the second it gets wet and isn't thoroughly dried off.
+Spinach starts to spoil and wilt the second it gets wet and isn't thoroughly dried off.
 So, to keep it fresh until you're ready, be sure the bag of spinach doesn't get wet.
-Raw spinach also shouldn't be stored in high temperatures or in direct sunlight.

 Packages of spinach on a supermarket shelf.